Uranium Dioxide SDS

 • The water used for decontamination procedures must be treated as if it contains radioactive materials and treated or disposed of appropriately.

-• Rescue and safety personnel who come in contact with a contaminated area or patient should be monitored for contamination and decontaminated if necessary.
+• Rescue and safety personnel should be monitored for contamination and decontaminated if necessary.

 Eye contact:

-• Immediately flush the eyes with large amounts of water for at least 15 minutes, occasionally lifting the upper and lower lids.
+• Immediately flush the eyes with water for at least 15 minutes, occasionally lifting the upper and lower lids.
 If available, follow with an isotonic solution.

 • Seek medical assistance.